julien-c/mongovel/README.md

 ```

 If needed (for MongoHq and the likes), you can specify a `username` and `password` in this array as well.

+### Authentification

+To use Mongovel as your Auth provided, you'll simply need to go in the `app/config/auth.php` file and set `mongo` as your driver.

 ### License